Getting to know West Kowloon, Hong Kong

 Located in the western part of Kowloon Peninsula, West Kowloon is well-known for being the art and culture hub of Hong Kong.
 With the district’s rich heritage and vibrant street life in Yau Ma Tei and Jordan along with its two new world-class museums – M+ and the Hong Kong Palace Museum in the West Kowloon Cultural District (WKCD), West Kowloon is set to becoming a landmark neighbourhood in art and cultural tourism.

-Join us as HKTB takes us on a journey through a district rich with art and culture existing as one.
+Join us as we take you on a journey through a district rich with art and culture existing as one.

 Five walking routes to uncover a rich heritage

-The routes offer recommendations for more than 50 points of interest, shops, and restaurants, and are available as an interactive e-map on the West Kowloon neighbourhood campaign page of the HKTB website.
-Special offers have been arranged with shops and restaurants in the neighbourhood for people who take part in the walks to encourage spending.
+The routes offer recommendations for more than 50 points of interest, shops, and restaurants, and are available as an interactive e-map on the West Kowloon neighbourhood campaign page.
+Special offers have been arranged with shops and restaurants in the neighbourhood for people who take part in the walks to enjoy!

 Your guide to Hong Kong’s West Kowloon